 Our course offerings give you a wide selection of classes, making it easy for you to work with your faculty advisor to tailor a program of study that meets your interests and aspirations.
 Our award-winning faculty love what they do, teaching innovative classes and leading students on research projects.

 Attend readings and lectures by renowned writers and scholars from around the globe.
 Join INK! our undergraduate English association, and participate in our annual INK!
 Conference showcasing student work.
-Collaborate with a faculty mentor as a Magellan Scholar and explore careers opportunities in a range of internships.
+Collaborate with a faculty mentor as a Magellan Scholar and explore career opportunities in a range of internships.
 Our majors have the opportunity to graduate with distinction in both academics and leadership.

-Our major offers four tracks combining study in literature and writing.
-The general major assures a broad knowledge of literary and cultural studies, plus skills in writing and critical analysis.
+Our major offers four distinct areas of study designed to advance skills in writing, interpretation, and critical and creative thinking.
+The general major ensures a broad knowledge of literary and cultural studies, plus skills in writing and critical analysis.
 The writing concentration is tailored for students interested in creative or professional writing.
 The secondary education track prepares students to teach English at the secondary level.
 The intensive major is designed for students planning to pursue graduate studies in English and includes a senior seminar or thesis.

 Interested in law school or working for a non-profit?
-History, Political Science, Philosophy, and Languages are all good choices.
+History, Political Science, Philosophy, Global Studies, and Languages are all good choices.
 Considering a career in the arts?
 Theatre and Dance, Film and Media Studies, and the arts connect well with English.
 If medicine or public health is your calling, pair English with a major in Biology, Chemistry, or Psychology.
 Or double up with business or economics for a career in finance.
 English pairs well with majors and minors across the university.

-Design your career path.
 It’s probably a given that an English degree is an excellent choice for careers in teaching, public relations, law, and the arts.
 Training in analytical thinking, communication skills, and collaborative creativity is vital in all of these fields.
 But as we can see from where our majors end up, this same training is also vital to careers in management and administration, business, medicine and health care, and the booming field of information technology.
-An English major allows you to explore a variety of traditional and innovative career paths.
+An English major allows you to explore a variety of traditional and innovative career paths

+A major in English helps you develop a broad set of skills that companies, business leaders, and non-profits are now targeting as essential to our changing economy.
 A recent Google survey identified the following six skills as the top predictors of success in their company: “being a good coach; communicating and listening well; possessing insights into others (including others’ different values and points of view); having empathy toward and being supportive of one’s colleagues; being a good critical thinker and problem solver; and being able to make connections across complex ideas” (Washington Post).
 Our major will help you develop all of these life skills.